Stable all nitrogen metallic salt at terapascal pressures

-\dropcap{T}he polymerization of molecular nitrogen under pressure has been very actively researched over the past two decades and has stimulated many experimental \cite{Goncharov2000,Eremets2001, Gregoryanz2001,Gregoryanz2002,Eremets2004,Eremets2004a,Eremets2007, Gregoryanz2007,Lipp2007} and theoretical \cite{McMahan1985,Martin1986,Lewis1992,Mailhiot1992, Mitas1994,Alemany2003,Mattson2004,Zahariev2005,Oganov2006,Uddin2006,Zahariev2006, Caracas2007,Wang2007a,Zahariev2007,Yao2008,Pickard2009-nitrogen,Ma2009-nitrogen,Wang2012-diamondoid-N} investigations.
-Density functional theory (DFT) studies suggested that dissociation of nitrogen could occur at high pressures which were, nevertheless, attainable in diamond anvil cell (DAC) experiments.
-In a ground-breaking paper, Mailhiot \textit{et al.}\ \cite{Mailhiot1992} predicted polymerization of nitrogen molecules under pressure, leading to the formation of the ``cubic gauche'' framework structure.
-After considerable efforts \cite{Goncharov2000,Eremets2001}, cubic gauche nitrogen was finally synthesized by Eremets \textit{et al.}\ \cite{Eremets2004}, a decade after its prediction.
-The polymeric phase is quench recoverable to ambient conditions, where it exists as a rather unstable high-energy-density material (HEDM) \cite{Eremets2004}.
-Under ambient conditions an energy of roughly 1.5 eV/atom ($\approx$ 10330 J/g) is released on converting cubic gauche nitrogen to molecular N$_2$, which is more than twice the energy density of TNT (about 4686 J/g).
-Polymeric nitrogen \cite{Eremets2004}, or high--N content salts \cite{Haiges2004}, are therefore expected to be excellent candidates as high-energy-density materials.
+The polymerization of molecular nitrogen under pressure has been very actively researched over the past two decades and has stimulated many experimental \cite{Goncharov2000,Eremets2001, Gregoryanz2001,Gregoryanz2002,Eremets2004,Eremets2004a,Eremets2007, Gregoryanz2007,Lipp2007,Mukherjee2007,Goncharov2008,Mattson2011} and theoretical \cite{McMahan1985,Martin1986,Lewis1992,Mailhiot1992, Mitas1994,Alemany2003,Mattson2004,Zahariev2005,Oganov2006a,Uddin2006,Zahariev2006, Caracas2007,Wang2007a,Zahariev2007,Yao2008,Pickard2009-nitrogen,Ma2009-nitrogen,Boates2011,Wang2012-diamondoid-N} investigations.
+Density functional theory (DFT) studies suggested that dissociation of nitrogen could occur at high pressures which are, nevertheless, attainable in diamond anvil cell (DAC) experiments.
+In a ground-breaking paper, Mailhiot \textit{et al.}\ \cite{Mailhiot1992} predicted polymerization of nitrogen molecules under pressure, leading to the formation of the ``cubic gauche'' (\emph{cg}) framework structure (space group $I2_{1}3$).
+After considerable efforts \cite{Goncharov2000,Eremets2001}, \emph{cg} nitrogen was finally synthesized by Eremets \textit{et al.}\ \cite{Eremets2004}, a decade after its prediction.
+Novel techniques must be developed if \emph{cg}-N is to be recovered to ambient pressure \cite{Eremets2004}, which could lead to the synthesis of polymeric nitrogen \cite{Eremets2004} or high--N content salts \cite{Haiges2004}.
+Such materials are expected to be excellent candidates as high-energy-density materials.

-The N$\equiv$N triple bond is one of the strongest known and breaking it requires surmounting a substantial energetic barrier.
+The N$\equiv$N triple bond is one of the strongest known, and breaking it requires surmounting a substantial energetic barrier.
 However, at high temperatures the triple bond breaks at pressures above about 110 GPa \cite{Eremets2004}, a much lower pressure than predicted for the single bond in H$_2$ \cite{Pickard2007-hydrogen} and the double bond in O$_2$, which is predicted to survive up to 2 TPa \cite{Sun2012-O2,Zhu2012}.
-Once the N$\equiv$N triple bond is broken, a wide variety of structures can be adopted, similar to phosphorus and arsenic, and many studies aimed at elucidating the phase diagram of nitrogen have been published.
+Once the N$\equiv$N triple bond is broken, a wide variety of structures can be adopted, similar to phosphorus and arsenic.